-Germany extended its COVID-19 lockdown on Tuesday over concerns about more transmissible variants with the Netherlands expected to follow suit on Wednesday.
+Germany extended its COVID-19 lockdown on Tuesday over concerns about more transmissible variants while the Netherlands announced a nighttime curfew on Wednesday.

 The current German lockdown, in place since mid-December and expected to expire at the end of the month, has been extended by another two weeks to February 14.